 Manufacturing of the KERA baby bed

-Design Kera
+Kera Design

 Manufacturing stages

-4. Finish : A non-toxic oil finish is applied to the wood to protect it and give it an attractive appearance.
+4. Finish : A non-toxic oiled finish is applied to the wood to protect it and give it an attractive appearance.
 This finish must comply with European standards for the safety of baby products.

 ,